dropwizard/dropwizard/docs/source/manual/auth.rst

             .build();

 In this example, we are testing the oauth authentication, so we need to set the header manually.
-Note the use of ``resources.getJerseyTest()`` to make the test work

 .. code-block:: java

     @Test
     public void testProtected() throws Exception {
-        final Response response = rule.getJerseyTest().target("/protected")
+        final Response response = rule.target("/protected")
                 .request(MediaType.APPLICATION_JSON_TYPE)
                 .header("Authorization", "Bearer TOKEN")
                 .get();